slochower/smirnoff-host-guest-manuscript/manuscript.md

 ### Differences in force field parameters between SMIRNOFF99Frosst and GAFF

-Next, we summarize the parameter differences between SMIRNOFF99Frosst, a decendent of parm99 and GAFF v1.7 (released circa March 2015 according to `gaff.dat` distributed with AMBER16) and GAFF v2.1 (which is under active development) on the parameters applied to αCD.
+Next, we summarize the parameter differences among SMIRNOFF99Frosst, a descendant of parm99; GAFF v1.7 (released circa March 2015 according to `gaff.dat` distributed with AMBER16); and GAFF v2.1 (which is under active development) on the parameters applied to αCD.

 The σ and ε parameters are identical between SMIRNOFF99Frosst and GAFF v1.7.
 Compared to GAFF v2.1, SMIRNOFF99Frosst has deeper well depths for oxygens and decreased σ values for the hydroxyl hydrogens (@fig:LJ).